ongamex/ongamex.github.io/_posts/2017-03-08-Introduction.md

 This is a set of some code snippets that you might find useful.

 The 1st one is pretty popular, but I use it in the snippets below.
+Basically it is

-Basically it's a way to retrieve the size of a C++ array.
+# A way to retrieve the size of a C++ array.

 ```cpp
 template <typename T, size_t N> char (&TArrSize_Safe(T (&)[N]))[N];